J. Michael Bailey: Features on homosexuality

 Bailey and his work were featured prominently in a Boston Globe story by Neil Swidey entitled "What Makes People Gay?"
 That story was included in the 2006 volume of "The Best American Science Writing."

 Bailey and his lab were also prominent in the CBS News 60 Minutes story "Gay or Straight?," which first aired on March 12, 2006 and was the most popular news story on the CBS News website the following week.
-This story provoked reactions ranging from "fantastic and fascinating" by gay author Jeremy Hooper at the Good As You blog to negative comments from gay author David Ehrenstein, who noted the show was "replete with the sort of clichés about gay men and effeminacy that haven’t been seen in a network news context since the 1967 CBS broadcast The Homosexuals."
-Shari Finkelstein, the producer of the "Gay or Straight" segment, responded: "We were aware of the controversy surrounding Michael Bailey's book, and we looked into all the allegations before we decided to interview him for the story...."
-She concluded: "We didn't feel there was anything that disqualified him from being interviewed.
-And in fact, his work is highly regarded by all of the researchers in the field who we spoke with, and we felt that he was a very worthy person to discuss these issues."
+Author David Ehrenstein, writing for The Advocate, said the show was "replete with the sort of clichés about gay men and effeminacy that haven't been seen in a network news context since the 1967 CBS broadcast The Homosexuals."
+The producer of the "Gay or Straight" segment responded with a defense of the segment and of Bailey's work.